MaryamAsgarinezhad/obsidian/Linux/CDN.md

 ------------------------------------------------------

-The conf.j2 files can also determine the logging format of the HTTP requests sent to hosts
+The conf.j2 files can also determine the logging format of the HTTP requests sent to hosts:

+-